MorganSchmiedt/markdown/README.md

 - `onHeader`: Function called when a header is parsed.
 - `onLink`: Function called when a link is parsed.
 - `onImage`: Function called when an image is parsed.
+- `onAudio`: Function called when an audio element is parsed.
 - `onVideo`: Function called when a video is parsed.
 - `onCode`: Function called when an inline code is parsed.
 - `onMultilineCode`: Function called when a multiline code is parsed.
 The second argument is the (optional) language name.